In August I was contacted about creating a linocut print of Roker Pier in Sunderland.

 Planning the design

-I spent along time sketching the waves, to get the sense of movement as they broke against the pier just right.
+I spent a long time sketching the waves, to get a sense of movement as they broke against the pier just right.

 Cutting the design

 The print was quite a challenge to cut.

 The pier needs to be cut in one continuous line.
 If I stopped half way along it would show.
 I do love the cut-away curls of lino.